scubadjn/paper-rock-scissors/README.md

 * build/minify using webpack
 * extend test cases to cover more scenarios
 * refactor code in src/ (after improved testing)
+* implement error handling
+* implement logging
+* BUG, docs are out of date. how to autogenerate docs from typescript?